 The battle of Trafalgar, 21 st October 1805 caused a key change in European therefor world history.
 HMS Victory was the British Flag ship.

-This “Trafalgar Collection” results from a unique period when talents and time combined, when as official artist Gordon Frickers had unrestricted access to HMS Victory, the full co operation of her Keeper and Curator Peter Goodwin, the National Maritime Museum (Greenwich London), the Royal Navy Museum, and a letter of introduction from Commander Mike Cheshire, HMS Victory’s Captain, a letter that opened many other doors, many archives, including in France and Spain.
+This “Trafalgar Collection” results from a unique period when talents and time combined, when I as official artist, had unrestricted access to HMS Victory, the full co operation of her Keeper and Curator Peter Goodwin, the National Maritime Museum (Greenwich London), the Royal Navy Museum,

 The story behind and results from “Nelson’s Bright Yellow’ included some extraordinary discoveries that challenged established views regarding the appearance of Nelson’s ships.